 one God, for ever and ever.
 Amen.

 • Jesus returned to Galilee.
-He met Philip and called him telling him: “Follow me!”
+He met Philip and called him by telling him: “Follow Me!”
 The purpose of the call is always the same: “to follow Jesus”.
-The first Christians sought to preserve the names of the first disciples, and of some they even kept their family names and the name of their place of origin.
-Philip, Andrew and Peter were from Bethsaida (Jn 1, 44).
+The first Christians sought to preserve the names of the first disciples and of some of them they even kept as their family names and the names of their places of origin.
+Philip, Andrew and Peter were from Bethsaida (Jn 1:44).
 Nathanael was from Cana.
-Today many forget the names of the persons who were at the origin of their communities.
-To remember the names is a way of preserving the identity.
+Today, many forget the names of the people who were at the start of their communities.
+Remembering the names is a way of preserving identity.

 • Nathanael asks: “From Nazareth?
 Can anything good come from that place?”
-Probably, even in his question there was some of the rivalry which existed among the small villages of the same region: Cana and Nazareth.
-Besides, according to the official teaching of the Scribes, the Messiah would come from Bethlehem, in Judah.
-He could not come from Nazareth in Galilee (Jn 7, 41-42).
-Philip gives the same answer which Jesus had given to the other two disciples: “Come and see for yourself!”
-It is not by imposing, but rather by seeing that persons are convinced.
+Probably, even in his question, there shows a rivalry which existed among the small villages of the same region: Cana and Nazareth.
+According to the official teaching of the scribes, the Messiah would come from Bethlehem, in Judah.
+He would not come from Nazareth in Galilee (Jn 7:41-42).
+Philip gives the same answer which Jesus gave to the other two disciples: “Come and see for yourself!”
+It is not by imposing, but by seeing that people are convinced.
 Once again the same way: to meet, to experience, to share, to witness, to lead toward Jesus!

 • Jesus sees Nathanael and says: “Truly, he is an Israelite in whom there is no deception”.
-And affirms that he already knew him when he was under the fig tree.
+And He affirms that He already knew him when he was under the fig tree.
 How could Nathanael be an “authentic or true Israelite” if he did not accept Jesus as the Messiah?
 Nathanael “was under the fig tree”.
-The fig tree was the symbol of Israel (cf. Mi 4, 4; Zc 3, 10; 1 Kg 5,5).
-An authentic Israelite is the one who knows how to detach himself from his own ideas when he perceives that they are not in agreement with God’s project.
-The Israelite who is not ready to bring about this conversion is neither authentic nor honest.
+The fig tree was the symbol of Israel (cf. Mi 4:4; Zc 3:10; 1 Kg 5:5).
+An authentic Israelite is one who knows how to detach himself from his own ideas when he sees that they are not in agreement with God’s plan.
+The Israelite who is not ready for this conversion is neither authentic nor honest.
 Nathanael is authentic.
-He was waiting for the Messiah according to the official teaching of the time (Jn 7, 41-42.52).
-This is why at the beginning, he did not accept a Messiah coming from Nazareth.
-But the encounter with Jesus helped him to understand that God’s project is not always as people imagine or desire that it be.
-He recognizes, acknowledges his deception or mistake, he changes his idea, accepts God as Messiah and confesses: “Rabi, you are the Son of God: you are the King of Israel !”
-The confession of Nathanael is only at the beginning: The one who will be faithful will see heaven open and the angels of God ascending and descending over the Son of man.
-He will experience that Jesus is the new bond of union between God and us, human beings.
-It is the dream of Jacob which has become a reality (Gen 28, 10-22).
+He was waiting for the Messiah according to the official teaching of the time (Jn 7:41-42,52).
+This is why, at the beginning, he did not accept a Messiah coming from Nazareth.
+But the encounter with Jesus helped him to understand that God’s plan is not always as people imagine or desire it to be.
+He recognizes and acknowledges his mistake, he changes his idea, and he accepts God as Messiah and confesses: “Rabbi, You are the Son of God: You are the King of Israel!”
+The confession of Nathanael is only the beginning: The one who will be faithful will see heaven open and the angels of God ascending and descending over the Son of man.
+He will experience that Jesus is the new bond between God and human beings.
+It is the dream of Jacob which has become a reality (Gen 28:10-22).

 4) Personal questions

-• Which is the title of Jesus that pleases you the most?
+• Which title for Jesus pleases you the most?
 Why?

-• Have you had an intermediary between you and Jesus?
+• Have you had an intermediary that brought you to Jesus?

 5) Concluding prayer